Lawrenceville School Squash Camp

 About Our Coaches

-Niki Clement enters her eighth season as head men's and women's varsity squash coach in 2017-18.
-She was hired in August 2010.
+Niki Clement enters her ninth season as head men's and women's varsity squash coach in 2018-19.
 In her time at Haverford, the Fords have captured two men’s division titles and two women’s division titles.
-On the national level, Clement serves as the secretary for the Women’s College Squash Association (WCSA), which is the governing body for all national collegiate women’s teams.

 During the 2013 season, the men's team was presented with the 2013 Barnaby Award, one of three distinguished national awards voted on by College Squash Association coaches and teams, which recognized the varsity team that displayed the most improvement throughout the season.